 If any of these things happen to you, call us, and we will fix the problem.

 One of our clients was injured in a single-car accident in another state.
 The car was driven by a friend who was uninsured.
 A personal injury lawyer in that state told her that she didn’t have a case because the driver was uninsured.

 When she got out of the hospital and came back to New York, she called us.
 We told her that since she was living with her mother at the time of the accident, she could file an uninsured claim with her mother’s car insurance.
 But her mother would not let her file a claim because she was afraid her insurance would go up.

 Six months later, she called us back because her mother’s health insurance found out that she was injured in a car accident.
 The health insurance company sent a letter to her mother asking her to repay the $16,000 hospital bill because New York State law requires No-Fault to pay for injuries caused by a car accident, even if the accident was in another state.

 We filed an uninsured claim against her mother’s car insurance and settled the claim for $100,000.

-I had a disabled neighbor who broke his hip requiring surgery when his brother’s truck rolled back in his driveway and hit him.
-My neighbor didn’t want to file a no-fault claim against his brother’s insurance or sue his brother and his family was adamant about it so he made up a story that he tripped.
+I had a disabled neighbor who broke his hip requiring surgery when his brother’s truck was in his driveway, rolled back, and hit him.
+My neighbor didn’t want to file a No-Fault claim against his brother’s insurance or sue his brother, and his family was adamant about it, so he made up a story that he tripped.

 Of course, we never sued his brother because our client didn’t want to.
 We believe our client paid his brother’s entire insurance premium as a gift.

 My father was injured at my house when he tripped on a toolbox I left on the steps to the garage.
-There are three steps to the garage and when the house was built, the builder didn’t install a handrail.
-My father tripped and went flying into and over a large air compressor I had in the garage.
+There are three steps to the garage, and when the house was built, the builder didn’t install a handrail.
+My father tripped and flew into and over a large air compressor I had in the garage.
 After my father’s accident, I installed a handrail!

 I reported the accident to my insurance company.
 I then called a friend.